omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

 \
 \
-The Douro valley is one of the ultimate wonders of nature, but also the takes the efforts and energy of the man to provide this astonishing nature and environmental transformation.
-Browsing the Douro is enjoying its convents and churches, meet its rustic crafts, taste the genuine cuisine and witnessing the folklore Portuguese traditions.
+The Douro valley is one of the ultimate wonders of nature.
+It is the culmination of the effort and energy of men and women, who through their labour gave shape to an already astonishing landscape.
+Travelling Douro is enjoying its convents and churches, meeting its rustic crafts, tasting the genuine cuisine and witnessing the Portuguese folklore traditions.

-The Port Wine is undoubtedly the most remarkable concept, along with the several holidays and wine celebration, such as the harvest in September, the most important and lively event.
+Port Wine is undoubtedly the most famous product of this region.
+Douro comes to life during the summer and beginning of Autumn, with the several holidays and wine celebrations that happen at this time of the year.
+The harvest of the grapes is most likely the biggest and liveliest event of this region.
 \
 \
 **Route description**: